ashea29/qr-code-component-challenge/README.md

 # Frontend Mentor - Solution Template

-This is my solution to the [[NAME] challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/).
+This is my solution to the [QR Code Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents